Real-time adaptive quantum error correction by model-free multi-agent learning: Reinforcement-learning background

 Curriculum learning \cite{narvekar2020curriculum} in RL involves gradually exposing an agent to increasingly complex tasks or environments during training.
 Instead of presenting the agent with all tasks at once, curriculum learning introduces a structured learning schedule, starting with simpler tasks and progressing to more challenging ones.
 This approach aims to facilitate the learning process by allowing the agent to first master simpler concepts before tackling more complex ones.
 Curriculum learning can enhance the agent's learning efficiency and improve its performance on difficult tasks by leveraging a carefully designed learning trajectory.
 In this work, we used two different curriculum learning strategies: (i) Task specific curriculum~\cite{curriculum2009}, (ii) Mix\&Match(MM)~\cite{czarnecki2018mixmatch}.\\ \begin{itemize} \item[(i)] \textbf{Task specific:} In this curriculum framework, we outline a sequence of $n$ tasks denoted as $\mathcal{G} = \{g_1,\dots,g_n\}$, where $g_1$ denotes the most basic task, progressing towards the ultimate objective represented by $g_n$.
 Initially, the agent focuses on mastering task $g_1$.
 Once it reaches a certain proficiency level or convergence, the task shifts, requiring the agent to adjust its policy accordingly.
 This iterative process continues until the agent successfully solves the final task, $g_n$. \item[(ii)] \textbf{Mix\&Match:} This curriculum framework trains an RL agent by leveraging knowledge transfer among $m$ agents.
 These agents are arranged in a sequence from simple to complex, with each agent parameterized with some shared weights, typically through common lower layers.
 Once all the agents have been trained successfully the final policy is defined as a weighted sum with coefficients $\alpha_i$ between all the $m$ policies:

 \end{itemize}

-\subsubsection{Multi-Agent Reinforcement Learning}
+\subsection{Multi-agent reinforcement learning}

-Multi-Agent Reinforcement Learning (MARL) is an area of reinforcement learning where multiple agents learn to interact with an environment, each pursuing its own goals while influencing each other's learning process \cite{marl-book}.
-Unlike traditional single-agent reinforcement learning, where there's only one agent interacting with the environment, MARL involves multiple agents that may have different objectives, policies, and learning dynamics.

-In MARL, agents can be cooperative, competitive, or a mix of both.
-Cooperative MARL involves agents working together to achieve a common goal, while competitive MARL involves agents competing against each other.
-The interactions among agents and the environment can lead to complex emergent behaviors, making MARL a challenging but rewarding area of research.
+Multi-Agent Reinforcement Learning (MARL) is an area of reinforcement learning where multiple agents learn to interact with an environment, each pursuing its own goals while influencing each other's learning process~\cite{marl-book}.
+Unlike traditional single-agent reinforcement learning, where a single agent interacts with the environment, MARL involves multiple agents that may have different objectives, policies, and learning dynamics.
+Agents can be cooperative, competitive, or a mix of both, and their interactions can lead to complex emergent behaviors, making MARL a challenging but rewarding area of research.